 When asked how the mastermind group concept is superior to the problem-solving process of an individual, Dr. Hill expounds, “No two minds ever come together without thereby creating a third, invisible intangible force, which may be likened to a third mind [the mastermind]."

-So when it comes to forming a focused mastermind group or “think tank” for the purpose of helping business owners broaden their decision making perspective, two heads are, indeed, better than one - and naturally boards of multiple business owners will increase the effectiveness of each of the board members.
+So when it comes to forming a focused business owner mastermind group or “think tank” for the purpose of helping owners broaden their decision making perspective, two heads are, indeed, better than one - and naturally boards of multiple business owners will increase the effectiveness of each of the members.

 You might be asking yourself how business theories from nearly a century ago are relevant to the dilemmas you face as a business owner in the modern era.
 The truth is, the same mastermind group techniques that helped America’s early industrial entrepreneurs brainstorm their empire-building strategies are just as effective today.